 CSUN Black Graduation Club strives to provide a support and outreach for graduating seniors of African-American/ Black heritage and any who may affiliate with Article I.

-The CSUN Cheerleading Squad promotes the University's athletic programs and provides an opportunity for the Cheerleading team to compete in cheerleading competitions against other university sponsored programs.
+The Purpose of the Cal State Northridge Cheerleading Squad is to promote the University's athletic programs, and to provide an opportunity for the Cheerleading team to compete in cheerleading competitions against other university sponsored programs.

-The Chess Club strives to develop both skill and knowledge in the world of chess by creating a team that participates in tournaments representing CSUN.
+The main objective of the chess club is to develop both skill and knowledge in the world of chess and to create a team to participate in

 The CSUN Climbing Club is a competitive climbing club that participates within indoor Collegiate Climbing Series (CCS).